My Irish Molly O chords

 Outro: | | 𝄎 | - | |

 • Level Of Ease: Fairly Easy.
-The trickiest chords are the B7 and Gmaj7 (see tip below), but with practice they will become very easy to play.
+The trickiest chords are the B7 and Gmaj7 (see tip below), but with practice they become very easy to play.

 • 4/4 time: This means 4 quarter-note beats per bar, therefore the count is | 1 2 3 4 | or | ♩ ♩ ♩ ♩ | etc.

-• Tempo: moderate at around 108 - 110 bpm with a 'slow-down' at the end of each verse going into each chorus.
+• Tempo: Moderate at around 108 - 110 bpm with a 'slow-down' at the end of each verse going into each chorus.
 We call it 'poetic licence', and it works well here.

 • If you are playing with a metronome, there are some handy sites that offer a free metronome on-line.
 These are excellent for practice sessions.